ryGutierrez/Flixster/readme.md

 - [x] Users are able to see a customized app icon and launch screen
 - [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
 - [x] Displays at least 5 different movies in a table view
 - [x] Can tap into detail view of movie with a full description, backdrop image, and title